CSC-IT-Center-for-Science/csc-cloud-manuals/epouta/epouta-pilot-guide.rst

   be in the future.
 * The web interface and the APIs are only accessible from whitelisted IP ranges.
-* If you wish to use command line tools, the only command line tool that will work at the moment is the common "openstack" tool
+* If you wish to use command line tools, the only command line tool that will work at the moment is the common "openstack" tool.
+* There is no Magnum support in ePouta, since it's not possible to use Magnum without an external network.

 Getting support
 ---------------